qyvlik/jenkins-use-docker/README.md

 1. copy the [.env.example](./.env.example) to [.env](./.env)
 2. modify the `DOCKER_PATH`, `LIBLTDL_PATH`, `DOCKER_VOLUMES` to match your machine.
+3. to build: `docker-compose build`
-3. to start up: `docker-compose up -d`
+4. to start up: `docker-compose up -d`

 ### example of .env for ubuntu & centos